TheMonk2121/ai-dev-tasks/400_guides/400_11_performance-optimization.md

 ```

 **🚨 CRITICAL**: This is the single source of truth for performance requirements.
 All other references to RED LINE or RAGChecker baselines should point to this section.

+## 🐦 Canary Deployment Guardrails {#canary-deployment-guardrails}

+- **Default Limit**: `check_canary_percentage` in `evals/scripts/evaluation/canary_percentage_check.py` keeps canary rollouts at **≤ 50% traffic** unless you explicitly pass a lower `max_percentage`.
+- **Risk Envelope**: Holding the line at 50% ensures half the fleet stays on the last stable release, limiting blast radius while we monitor metrics and telemetry.
+- **Change Control**: Any adjustment to `max_percentage` requires SRE approval plus an entry in `configs/canary/rollout_policy.yaml` (or the active profile) so automation remains consistent.
+- **Companion Scripts**: `scripts/deployment_blocking.py` and monitoring hooks in `scripts/monitoring/canary_rollout.py` consume the same limit—breaches stop promotion until percentages and eval passes recover.
+- **Operational Runbook**: Rollouts follow 10% → 50% → 100% phases; stay at 50% while validation runs, then advance only when metrics hit green and deployment gate reports success.

 ---